sujiDuddaiyan/GLM/README.md

 # GLM
-Topic Modelling on the sector of travel and tourism dataset and performing basic preprocessing andvalidation measures using python
-DATASET:Cultural Heritage Ahamedabad:AS on 2018. this dataset was taken from the website data.gov.in
+Topic Modelling on the sector of travel and tourism and performing basic preprocessing andvalidation measures using python DATASET:Cultural Heritage Ahamedabad:AS on 2018. this dataset was taken from the website data.gov.in